eupnea-project/eupnea-project.github.io/docs/extra/faq.md

 Frequently asked questions (and answers) regarding the Eupnea Project.

 ## I have UEFI/Custom BIOS installed on my Chromebook

 If you have completely replaced your Chromebooks firmware with a custom BIOS/UEFI, you will not be able to boot Depthboot.
 You can however still boot EupneaOS.
 To be able to boot Depthboot, you will need to revert your firmware to stock.

 ## I have RW_Legacy installed on my Chromebook

 Installation of rw_legacy/alt_fw that can be accessed with ctrl+L/"Select alternate bootloader" does not affect your Chromebooks ability to boot Depthboot.
 Just follow the instructions as usual.

+## UEFI vs RW_LEGACY vs Depthboot vs EupneaOS?

+Read all pros and ons of each method of booting Linux on a Chromebook [here](/docs/chromebook/firmware-comparison).

 ## Will Depthboot/EupneaOS remove my ChromeOS installation?